 Richard Branson, CEO for Virgin Group, said, “It’s always been my objective to create businesses with a defined purpose beyond just making money.”

 So, where should you begin in order to define a purpose for your business?

-This blog is one of a series highlighting KPMG’s talent insight series, The future of work, which explores these new realities and how companies can leverage them to unlock value from its greatest asset—their people.
-To read all the papers in KPMG’s talent insight series, go to www.kpmg.com/us/FutureofWork.
+This blog is one of several highlighting KPMG’s 6-part talent insight series, The future of work, which explores new workforce realities and how companies can leverage them to unlock value from thier greatest asset —people.